Learning to take care of your mental health prepares you for a lifetime of overall

 CAPS is open Monday through Friday, 9 a.m.–12 p.m. and 1–5 p.m.

 Call our office (616.395.7945) during regular business hours to schedule a time to speak to a CAPS staff counselor.
-Due to the current concerns about COVID, all counseling sessions will be virtual until further notice.
+Students will have the option of either in-person sessions or virtual sessions with a counselor.

 After-Hours Crisis Service

 - Diversity, Equity and Inclusion Statement

 Counseling and Psychological Services (CAPS) celebrates, embraces and affirms the diverse identities students bring to Hope College.
 We offer a safe and trusting space, inclusive of all beliefs, values and attitudes, which allows for the healing and supportive discovery of emotional, intellectual and social development.

 CAPS staff appreciate and respect the race, color, ethnicity, language, national origin, ancestry, religion/spirituality (or lack thereof), veteran status, physical and mental abilities, size and appearance, family status, sex, age, sexual orientation, gender identity, gender expression, genetic information and socioeconomic status of all persons who enrich our campus community.

 We recognize that identities are multiple and intersectional, and, too often, have been marginalized.
 Oppression, discrimination, bias and invalidation are all harmful forces that impair emotional and physical well-being.
 We invite all students to explore our services and look into how we can best support their needs.
 If you experience barriers as a result of a chronic medical condition, mental health, physical or sensory disability, an injury or temporary condition, learning disability and/or ADHD, contact Hope's Disability and Accessibility Resources Office.